 Inspired by the tragedy of September 11, 2001, a dedicated group of volunteers took on the project of creating the Concord Township Heroes Memorial.
 Led by former Township Supervisor Robert C. Mench, the group raised the necessary funds needed for the creation of the memorial and its construction began in 2004.

-The American Hero Memorial was dedicated on November 14, 2004.
-An American Hero Memorial Service is held each year in November.
+The American Hero Memorial was dedicated on November 14, 2004 and an American Hero Memorial Service is held each year in November.
 See below for details.

 Honor your veteran, fire or EMS volunteer, beloved family member, or other American hero